hg-pyun/iterize/README.md

 > Minimalistic JavaScript Iterators

 A great feature called Iterator was added into JavaScript.
 However, it's a strange concept to most of the front-end developers.
-**iterize** helps you create your code more easily and efficiently using the various attributes of the generator.
+**iterize** helps you create your code more easily and efficiently using the various attributes of the Iterable Protocol.

 ## Why Powerful?